nestauk/innovation_sweet_spots/README.md

-# Innovation Sweet Spots
+# :satellite: Innovation Sweet Spots

 **_Open-source code for data-driven horizon scanning_**

-## Welcome!
+## :wave: Welcome!

-Innovation Sweet Spots is an experimental, data-driven horizon scanning projects, led by Nesta's [Discovery Hub](https://www.nesta.org.uk/project/discovery-hub/).
+Innovation Sweet Spots is an experimental, data-driven horizon scanning project, led by Nesta's [Discovery Hub](https://www.nesta.org.uk/project/discovery-hub/).
 Read more about our motivation on [Medium](https://medium.com/@nesta_uk/in-search-of-innovation-sweet-spots-can-data-science-help-us-see-through-tech-hype-1f140f50c18b), and check out our [first report on green technologies](https://www.nesta.org.uk/data-visualisation-and-interactive/innovation-sweet-spots/).

 We are building upon Nesta's [Data Analytics Practice](https://www.nesta.org.uk/project/data-analytics/) expertise and previous work on [innovation mapping](https://www.nesta.org.uk/feature/innovation-methods/innovation-mapping/), leveraging data science and machine-learning methods to track the trajectory of innovations and technologies for social good.

 By combining insights across several large [datasets](#datasets) that are commonly only analysed in isolation, we paint a multi-dimensional picture of the innovations indicating the resources they are attracting and how they are perceived.

-_NB: The codebase is still under development, with several parts of the analyses being presently refactored into modules._
+_NB: The codebase and these guidelines are still under development, with several parts of the analyses being presently refactored into modules._

-## Setup
+## :hammer_and_wrench: Installation

-Check that you meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter).
+**Step 1.** Check that you meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter).
 In brief, you should:

 - Install the following components:
   - [gh](https://formulae.brew.sh/formula/gh), GitHub command line tool